Skip to content

 2. You have to pay closing costs when you get approved for a new loan, which can add up quickly depending on a variety of factors, including if you purchased points to reduce your rate.

-Option 2: A Cash-out Refinance
+Option 2: A Cash-Out Refinance

 Cash-out refinancing is also a popular option, particularly for homeowners who have been in their homes for a while.